lyrasis/fadlight/README.md

 ## Pre-steps

-For a new rails project only, add the ArcLight gems:
+For a new rails project only, add the ArcLight gems then:

 ```bash
 ./bin/rails generate blacklight:install --devise